pyblosxom/pyblosxom/docs/deploy_cgi.rst

 Both methods are described here in more detail.

-Change the Name of the pyblosxom.cgi Script
+Change the name of the pyblosxom.cgi script
 -------------------------------------------

 There's no reason that ``pyblosxom.cgi`` has to be named